+What is this manual is primarily aimed at health professionals working in acute settings such as hospitals, acute mental health facilities and the ambulance service, we recognise that it might be accessed by health professionals working in other areas.
 Actions will vary according to your clinical setting - for a General Practitioner or Community Nurse, this might be to call 999 and communicate using the term 'Red Flag Sepsis'.
-For a Paramedic, this might be immediate transfer to hospital.
-For a health professional in hospital, this will be to ensure delivery of the Sepsis 6
+For a Paramedic, this might be immediate transfer to hospital and consideration of delivery of antibiotics if transit time is an excess of one hour.
+For a health professional in hospital, this will be to ensure delivery of the Sepsis 6.

-NICE recognised that the absence of a Red Flag did not necessarily indicate a patient was well - it would be illogical to think a patient with, say, a heart rate of 131 needed 'blues and twos' to hospital whereas another with a heart rate of 129 could be left at home.
+Clearly the absence of a Red Flag/ High Risk criterion does not necessarily indicate a patient is well - it would be illogical to think a patient with, say, a heart rate of 131 needed 'blues and twos' to hospital whereas another with a heart rate of 129 could be left at home.

-NG51 therefore introduced a second, 'safety net', risk assessment - the presence (or absence) of 'moderate risk', or Amber Flag criteria.
+NG51 therefore introduces a second, 'safety net', risk assessment - the presence (or absence) of 'moderate risk', or Amber Flag criteria.